ember-learn/guides-source/guides/release/upgrading/editions.md

   In classic components, arguments passed this way will still be assigned to the instance just like normal.
-The behavior of arguments in Glimmer components will be discussed later one.
+The behavior of arguments in Glimmer components will be discussed later on.

 - Yielded values work the same as in curly invocation: